 Types of Grass

 One of the most important factors that will help your lawn be successful is choosing the right type of grass.
 Native grasses and those that work with the natural climate of your neck of the woods are always the best choice.
 Choosing the wrong type of grass seed will cause your grass seed to fail; it will only cause a great deal of frustration in the long run.
-Although both Michigan and Colorado regions both require cool-season grasses, our Fit Turf customers in the Metro-Denver or Metro-Detroit areas have different environmental challenges.
+Although Colorado regions require cool-season grasses, our Fit Turf customers in the Metro-Denver area have different environmental challenges.

 Colorado’s mountainous climate and heavy, alkaline clay soil needs are unique to the state.
 Kentucky bluegrass is hardy here, although it is a higher-maintenance choice with higher sun and water needs.
 Tall fescue grasses do well here, as do fine fescue grasses.
 These drought-resistant grasses can withstand temperatures down to -30 degrees Fahrenheit.
 Blue grama grass (bouteloua gracilis) is Colorado’s state grass and offers a drought-resistant benefit.
 It also has a hands-off, low-maintenance care factor that is appealing to many Colorado homeowners.
 It thrives in USDA zones 3 through 9, and can be grown in the higher elevations of The Centennial State — up to 7,000 feet.